Humanities 06: Great People, Great Ages–

 To see the handout dealing with the themes in our class click here.

 To see the handout of the paper guidelines click HERE.

 General advice: "10 Rules for Students and Teachers" by John Cage

 Updates and assignments:

-Reminder: our next class [Dec.
-12] is the Final.
-We will be meeting from
+Reminder: our last class [Dec.
+12] was the Final.
+We met from

 8 am to 10 am.
 I will not be accepting any papers after our final class.